 The day was spent on a boat on Lake Titicaca with other tourists and local Indians.
 The boat was quite small and with a lot of people on board, even on the roof.

 The boat was slow and took about three-four hours to Taquile Island.
 On the way we went “ashore” on one of the floating reed islands in the bay of Puno.
 Here we found a number of Indians in their reed cabins doing fishing from their reed boats.
-There are few genuine inhabitants left, quite comprehensible given the smell of rotten reed, nowhere to go and unable to grow anything.
+There are few genuine inhabitants left and this is quite comprehensible.
+There is a smell of rotten reed, there is nowhere to go and they are unable to grow anything.